Financial Aid Information

 - All Direct Loan Borrowers must complete an entrance counseling tutorial online at

-Submit a copy of the entrance counseling certification form to the financial aid advisors.
+Keep a copy of the entrance counseling certification for for your records.

 - At that time eligibility

 will be determined.
 If you are approved your name will be sent to the

 Department of Education (DOE) and within a week you should be able to go to the

 Master Promissory Note (MPN) webpage and complete your MPN.
 The website is

 - The types of Direct loans that are available:

 Subsidized Stafford Loans: are for students with financial need as determined by federal regulations.

 No interest is charged while you are in school at least half-time, during your